Git-it (Desktop App)

 Git-it is a desktop (Mac, Windows and Linux) app that teaches you how to use Git and GitHub on the command line.

 The app was originally created by Jessica Lord (jlord) and it's current state is still strongly dependent on her Repositories and the operation of Reporobot on her servers.
 As the app seemed to be unmaintained, i (jotoeri) took it over and moved it to this organisation to update dependencies and content.
 It would just have been a pity to see such a great tutorial die.
-However, i am willing to transfer the Repository back to Jessica if she wants.
+However, I would appreciate if Jessica wants to keep up this work together.

 Hello future Forkers, Branchers and Pull Requesters!